JoniV-1952950/homerev/README.md

 ```bash
 curl 'https://identitytoolkit.googleapis.com/v1/accounts:signInWithPassword?key=[API-key here]' -H 'Content-Type: application/json' --data-binary '{"email":"[email here]","password":"[password here]","returnSecureToken":true}'
 ```
+It is also possible to login to the frontend application and copy the token from the console output (open the developer tools)
 #
 To run this application locally, you can run these commands in the root directory of the project:
 ```bash